Shotch/mjpeg_streaming/README.md

 sudo nano /etc/ffserver.conf
 ```

-2. Add your desired config setup, here's an example:
+2. Add your desired config setup, here's an example (also in ffserver.conf in the repo):

 ```xml
 HTTPPort 8090